EGovender/Getting-and-Cleaning-Data/CodeBook.md

 Feature Selection
 =================

-The features selected for this database come from the Accelerometerelerometer and Gyroscopescope 3-axial raw signals tAccelerometer-XYZ and tGyroscope-XYZ.
+The features selected for this database come from the Accelerometer and Gyroscope 3-axial raw signals tAccelerometer-XYZ and tGyroscope-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the Accelerometereleration signal was then separated into body and gravity Accelerometereleration signals (timeBodyAccelerometer-XYZ and timeGravityAccelerometer-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear Accelerometereleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccelerometerJerk-XYZ and timeBodyGyroscopeJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccelerometerMag, timeGravityAccelerometerMag, timeBodyAccelerometerJerkMag, timeBodyGyroscopeMag, timeBodyGyroscopeJerkMag).